Self-Reflection

 My combination of a commercial background, 5+ years of front-line sales experience, and now a master's in Strategy and Organisation is not accidental.
 I am building towards roles where strategy meets execution, where business development decisions are grounded in both market reality and organisational capability.
 The sports and tech sectors remain my focus, because they sit at the intersection of the two worlds I know best.

-The soccer doesn't hurt either.
-Playing soccer at Derde Divisie A level while completing this programme has been a weekly reminder that high performance requires recovery, that teams win on trust and communication more than individual brilliance, and that the discipline of showing up, even when you're tired, is itself a transferable skill.
+Playing soccer at Derde Divisie A level while completing this programme has been a weekly reminder that high performance requires recovery, that teams win on trust and communication more than individual brilliance, and that the discipline of showing up when you are tired is itself a transferable skill.
 Employers rarely see that on a grade list.
 I hope this portfolio shows it.